singhraj82/FURS/README.md

 ## Deploy
 To deploy the project run $QTDIR/bin/windeployqt.exe with path to the application executable.
 It will pull all the dependencies and put it with the executable.

+## Milestone 2.0
+1. Implement the checki-in process for selected candidates.
+2. Assignment of Dorms
+3. Assignment of Primary bands
+4. Assignment of secondary bands
+5. Provision to manage and maintain Waitlist